MorgothCreator/mSdk/README.md

   Mikromedia board.

-I added the settings for all example projects to help beginners to understand how it work, is necessary to clone mSdk into "C:\GitHub\" directory.
+I added the settings for all example projects to help beginners to understand how it works, is necessary to clone mSdk into "C:\GitHub\" directory.

 <a href="http://forum.devboardshop.com/">Detalied description link.</a>